-Electron is a two-stage, partially recoverable orbital launch vehicle developed by Rocket Lab, an American aerospace company founded in New Zealand with a wholly owned New Zealand subsidiary.
+Electron is a two-stage, partially recoverable orbital launch vehicle developed by Rocket Lab, an American aerospace company founded in New Zealand with a wholly-owned New Zealand subsidiary.
 It is powered by Rutherford engines which are the first electric-pump-fed engines to power an orbital-class rocket.
-Electron achieved the feat of reaching the orbit on January 21, 2018.
+Electron achieved the feat of reaching orbit on January 21, 2018.
 The rocket is also the first to use fully carbon-composite tanks (not just carbon-overwrap pressure vessels, the body of the Electron is just carbon fiber, no liner)

 Electron is designed to launch a 200–300 kg payload to a 500 km Sun-synchronous orbit, suitable for CubeSats and other small payloads.
 In October 2018, Rocket Lab opened a factory large enough to produce more than 50 rockets per year according to the company.
 Like SpaceX, Electron has also shown the capability of recovering the first stage, having recovered it twice using a completely different method than SpaceX’s Falcon 9.

 Electron uses two stages, both being powered by Rutherford engines.
 These electric-pump-fed engines are powered by lithium-polymer batteries.
 Another interesting part to know is almost all of the engine parts are 3D printed.
-That saves upon time and money in the manufacturing process.
+That saves time and money in the manufacturing process.

 To reduce the downsides of electric motors (carrying heavy batteries which don’t get lighter when you deplete them), the second stage performs a unique “battery hot-swap” maneuver where two depleted batteries are jettisoned as the stage transitions to using a third, full battery.
 Watch the video below for a minute.